drowrin/orpheus/src/content/posts/final-fantasy-retrospective/final-fantasy-xiii.md

 the story and keep the pacing as tight as possible.
 If that's you, I actually think the supposed flaws in the structure of the game may be features for you.

-I want to talk more about when this game "opens up".
+I want to talk more about when this game "opens up."
 It doesn't exactly have an Airship Moment, but something like it.
 It does, ironically, happen immediately after you crash-land your airship.
 Before this point, areas were pretty linear.
 There were small offshoots you could explore for loot and optional encounters,